NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/formats/2022-11-03-formats-in-use-EN.md

 hideSummary: false
 ---

-The primary document version in Norwegian can be found [here](/docs/formats/2022-11-03-formats-in-use-no/ "Link to the Norwegian version of this document").
+The Norwegian primary document can be found [here](/docs/formats/2022-11-03-formats-in-use-no/).

 ---